RebekkaHaley/capstone-serverless-app/README.md

 # Best practices

-The following best practices suggested from the 6th lesson of the Udacity Cloud Developer Nanodegree are as follows:
+The following best practices, suggested in the 6th lesson of the Udacity Cloud Developer Nanodegree, have been implemented as follows:

 ## Logging

-The starter code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
+The starter code came with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
 It can write log messages like this:

 ```ts
 import { createLogger } from '../../utils/logger'